jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 you said in Java you had to put a comma.
 Who would like that?
 That would be awful.
 So you cannot have stuff like that.
 How many people have ever used any system that tried to encode programming in JSON or XML?
 Yeah, how fun is that?

+[Audience member: It stinks.]

 Yeah.

 So this is a little bit of ...
 AWS cloud formation has some functions in their syntax, which is normally declarative.
 So this is a nested